 - Employment First law

 - Employee Relations in a Pandemic Environment – From investigating misconduct to engaging in contract negotiations, session attendees will explore the methods, experiences and best practices for effectively conducting Employee Relations in a remote environment.

 - Communicating Up – How to be heard.

 - Best Practices for Telework or Managing Teleworkers

 - Importance of COOP Planning – HR’s role in COOP planning.

 - Review the above track and session information- The details are meant as a guide, they are not meant to be perspective session abstracts.

-- Look for an email from Sarah McDanolds (SMcDanolds@HarrisburgU.edu) at early March with the next steps, including scheduling calls between confirmed speakers and the planning team.
+- Look for an email from Sarah McDanolds (SMcDanolds@HarrisburgU.edu) in the middle of March with the next steps, including scheduling calls between confirmed speakers and the planning team.